adjtomo/seisflows/seisflows/docs/usage.rst

 Usage
 ===============
-SeisFlows is built around command line calls and a single parameter file.
-This page explains how to interact with the SeisFlows package to set up, run and check on an inversion workflow.
+SeisFlows is built around command line calls and a parameter file.
+In this page we explain how to create and set a SeisFlows parameters file This page explains how to interact with the SeisFlows package to set up, run and check on an inversion workflow.